 In the for-profit world, segmented campaigns can drive a 760% increase in revenue.
 This growth can be replicated in the nonprofit sector.
 It’s just a matter of tracking data that matters and using it when it counts.

-A Donor Communications Plan for Every Lifecycle Stage
+Best Practices: Donor Communications Plan for Every Lifecycle Stage

 The goal of segmenting communications by the lifecycle stage is to encourage donors to move into the next highest giving level.
 Use these communication plans as a launchpad to develop more targeted campaigns, and soon your donor cultivation will flow like never before.